Vorsprung Telum

 Internal parts waiting to turn into a Telum

-There are some interesting things going on with the Telum’s damper architecture, chiefly that it uses a solid main piston with no oil flow through it whatsoever.
-All the damping (in both compression and rebound) is generated in the bridge between the main body and the reservoir which in turn helps facilitate what Vorsprung calls “Rapid Revalve.”
+There are some interesting things going on with the Telum’s damper architecture, mainly that it uses a solid main piston with no oil flow through it whatsoever.
+All the damping (in both compression and rebound) is generated in the bridge between the main body and the reservoir which in turn helps facilitate what projection calls “Rapid Revalve.”

 The idea is that it’s possible to completely change the valving of the Telum in under five minutes, without any oil loss or need to re-bleed the shock.
-The details of how the system works aren’t stated (Vorsprung is pursuing a patent on the system) and they say it’s meant to be performed by a trained technician rather than being intended for at-home use, but shops can set up a dealer account with Vorsprung, buy one “inexpensive” tool, and take a 15 minute online training course to be up and running.
+Vorsprung kept the details of how the system works quiet at the initial launch but has now shared a lot more about the system, and opened up its use to the general public.

 As per usual for Vorsprung, their case for why Rapid Revalve is valuable is both convincing and amusingly stated.
 As they put it: “Should you ever want a re-tune for any reason (different bike, different preferences, overdosed on ice cream, overdosed on Ozempic, moved to BC, moved away from BC etc), that’s also extremely cost-effective to do.”